PelleLille/hsl-docs/connect.rst

   Reject the connection with a permanent (521) error.

-  :param string reason: the reject connection
+  :param string reason: the reject message
   :return: doesn't return, script is terminated

 .. function:: Defer([reason])

   Defer the connection with a permanent (421) error.

-  :param string reason: the defer connection
+  :param string reason: the defer message
   :return: doesn't return, script is terminated

 On script error